 Our efforts have resulted in precedent-setting victories for clients in cases spanning the legal spectrum, including matters of constitutional law, administrative law, antitrust, arbitration, bankruptcy, labor and employment, ERISA, tax, telecommunications, securities, preemption, energy, intellectual property, criminal defense, and complex statutory interpretation.
 Our attorneys also maintain an active pro bono practice, regularly representing clients in both the U.S. Supreme Court and the federal courts of appeal.

-Skadden’s Supreme Court and appellate litigation lawyers have been ranked by Chambers and Legal 500, included in The National Law Journal’s Appellate Hot List for exemplary and cutting-edge appellate advocacy, and recognized as Law360 Appellate MVPs, The American Lawyer Litigators of the Year, and Bloomberg Law Pro Bono Innovators.
-In addition, in 2022 Skadden was once again named a member of BTI Consulting Group’s Fearsome Foursome — the four elite law firm litigation practices that general counsel would “least want to face across the table in litigation.”
-The firm was named New York Law Journal’s 2021 Litigation Department of the Year, as well as a finalist in the general litigation category of its 2022 Litigation Department of the Year competition, and a 2021 Litigation Department of the Year finalist by The American Lawyer.
+Skadden’s Supreme Court and appellate litigation lawyers have been ranked by Chambers and The Legal 500, and recognized as Law360 Appellate MVPs, The American Lawyer Litigators of the Year, The National Law Journal D.C.
+Rising Stars, and Bloomberg Law Pro Bono Innovators.
+The firm was recently named to The National Law Journal’s 2023 Appellate Hot List.
+In addition, we have been named to BTI Consulting Group’s Fearsome Opponents list and recognized repeatedly among BTI’s Fearsome Foursome — the elite law firm litigation practices that general counsel would “least want to face across the table in litigation.”
+The firm was also selected as the New York Law Journal’s 2021 Litigation Department of the Year and a finalist in the general litigation category of the NYLJ’s 2023 and 2022 Litigation Department of the Year competitions, and recognized as a 2021 Litigation Department of the Year finalist by The American Lawyer.